deadlydog/PowerShell.tiPS/ReadMe.md

 ### 💿 Installation

-The tiPS PowerShell module can be downloaded and installed by running the following command in PowerShell:
+The tiPS PowerShell module can be downloaded from [the PowerShell Gallery](https://www.powershellgallery.com/packages/tiPS) and installed by running the following command in PowerShell:

 ```powershell
 Install-Module -Name tiPS -Scope CurrentUser